Lisa Sisk's academic interests are crisis communications and nonprofit public relations.

 Sisk’s professional practice includes agency, corporate and nonprofit public relations, and she incorporates those experiences into her teaching.

-She has received the USC Garnet Apple Award for Teaching Innovation, Mary Caldwell Excellence in Teaching award from the SJMC, and three Mortar Board awards for excellence in teaching from the Mortar Board Society.
+She received the USC Garnet Apple for Teaching Innovation Award, the Mary Caldwell Excellence in Teaching Award from the SJMC, and three Mortar Board awards for excellence in teaching from the Mortar Board Society.

-She loves spending all possible time with her daughter, son, daughter-in-law and 3-year-old granddaughter, all of whom live out of state.
+Sisk loves spending all possible time with her daughter, son, daughter-in-law and granddaughter, all of whom live out of state.

-Sisk is an active foster parent for Pawmetto Lifeline, a non-euthanizing shelter whose mission is to end pet overpopulation in the Midlands.
-Her house is full of cats and dogs, but she does not consider herself a crazy cat lady.
+She is an active foster parent for Pawmetto Lifeline, a non-euthanizing shelter, whose mission is to end pet overpopulation in the Midlands.
+Her house is full of cats and a dog, but she does not consider herself a crazy cat lady.
 She is a former federally licensed wildlife rehabilitator, raising and caring for thousands of injured and orphaned native wild animals.
 Therefore, her back yard has been left untamed to provide enhanced habitat for native species of songbirds; at least that’s the excuse she gives her neighbors.